 Bemidji Area School Bus Involved in Minor Traffic Accident

-This Morning around 7:45 a.m. a Bemidji Area School bus was involved in a minor traffic accident.
+A Bemidji school bus was involved in a minor traffic accident this morning after being hit by a car that slid through an intersection.

-According a release by Bemidji Area Schools Superintendent Tim Lutz, the district’s transportation office staff had responded to the site of the accident.

-Staff had verified that a car had slid through an intersection by Adams Avenue in Bemidji.
-The report said that the car had slid due to slippery driving conditions and it struck the school bus at a low speed, that resulted in minor damages to the bus.
+The incident happened around 7:45 AM Thursday.
+According a release by Bemidji Area Schools Superintendent Tim Lutz, the district’s transportation office staff responded to the site of the accident, where they verified that a car slid through an intersection by Adams Avenue in Bemidji due to slippery driving conditions.
+The car then struck the school bus at a low speed, resulting in minor damage to the bus.

 Lakeland News is member supported content.
 Please consider supporting Lakeland News today.